Quantcast

 Body

-Let’s be frank: there are no absolutely 100% deer-proof plants.
+Let’s be frank: No plant is absolutely 100% deer-proof.
 If food is scarce enough, hungry deer have been known to eat almost anything.
-The heaviest browsing by deer will occur from October through February, especially during difficult winter months.
+Deer’s heaviest browsing occurs from October through February, especially during the difficult winter months.

-That said, there are many plants that are much less palatable to deer.
-Would you eat your least-favorite food if your favorite sweets were around the corner?
+That said, many plants are much less palatable to deer.
+Would you eat your least favorite food if your favorite sweets were around the corner?
 Well, don’t grow deer’s favorites (like tender hosta)!
-Instead, get to know which plants are NOT deer’s top choice on the menu so the hungry herds walk by to choose more appetizing choices.
-They won’t choose your plants unless they’re desperate.
+Instead, get to know which plants are NOT deer’s top choice on the menu, so the hungry herds walk by to choose more appetizing choices.
+They will only choose your plants if they’re desperate.

 Which Plants Deer Like to Eat

-Some plant qualify as “deer candy.”
+Some plants qualify as “deer candy.”
 We certainly don’t want to be laying out a deer buffet with our hard-earned dollars.

 • Avoid planting narrow-leafed evergreens, especially arborvitae and fir.